mneedham/venkat/README.md

 * Language support for python, javascript, ruby, java
 * supports multiline outputs
 * selects result, so can be deleted or copied with a single keystroke
+* show result as comment or as info message

 ![](images/venkat-demo.gif)